 Ms. Feeney has been playing clarinet since grade school, saxophone and flute since high school.
 She's been performing professionally since college years.
 Past mentors include private woodwind study with Dr. George K. Mellott, Marvin Doctor, Mike Karpowicz, Gerald DeClue, Dr. Maurita Murphy-Mead, and classical chamber music studies with Prof. Daniel Shapiro.
 Former mentors in jazz studies include Brett Stamps, Rick Haydon, Stephen Brown, John Rapson, Raphael Dos Santos, and Steve Grismore.

 Marla currently performs regularly in Atlanta and the metro area with the Bonaventure Quartet, Society Express, Emrah Kotan & New Anatolian Experience, and freelances with many groups.
 She has her own Klezmer Band called the Marlatov Cocktails.
 She recently performed in the Atlanta Jazz Festival.
-She has performed with shows at the Alliance Theater, Fox Theater, the Cobb Energy Center, and the Joe Gransden Big Band.
+She has performed with shows at the Alliance Theater, Fox Theater, the Cobb Energy Center.
+Marla currently plays baritone sax and clarinet in the Joe Gransden Big Band.